zhangfenbao/confucius_backend/README.md

 python sesame test-db --admin
 # Note: --admin specifies to test using the admi credentials.
 The efault user role has not yet been created
 ```

+> 🛑 The Open Sesame CLI will not create the database for you.
+If the database does not exist (if you are using a local psql, for example), please ensure to run `CREATE DATABASE dbname;` where `dbname` matched your `SESAME_DATABASE_NAME`.

 #### Run the schema